-On February 21st 2019, I had the honor of hosting four sensational black leaders on a panel hosted by ActiveCampaign: (From Left to Right with me being in the middle)
+On February 21st 2019, I had the honor of hosting four sensational black leaders on a panel hosted by ActiveCampaign:

 - Jeffery Beckham Jr (Vice President of Career and Leadership Development at Chicago Scholars)

 - Ashton Clark (Motivational Speaker, Information Technology Leader, Intrapreneur and Nationally Award-Winning Entrepreneur)

 - Dathan Brown (Sales Development Manager at ActiveCampaign)

 - Adebayo Onigbanjo (Senior Director, Business Operations Transport Intelligence GE Transportation)

 When I say that conversing with these four gentlemen was astounding and informative, I am understating the impact these men had on the panel.

 Even though all of us are in the tech sector, each one of us had our own personal journey to how we got to where we are today.

 It’s simply electrifying when Ashton Clark shared his experience of being laid off from his previous employer, but not being phased by it.

 Instead, he used his previous entrepreneurial skills to create yet another company which specializes in creating a ticketing system for local events.